clokep/relapse/docs/modules/password_auth_provider_callbacks.md

 Deleting the related pushers is done after calling `on_logged_out`, so you can rely on them to still be present.

-If multiple modules implement this callback, Synapse runs them all in order.
+If multiple modules implement this callback, Relapse runs them all in order.

 ### `get_username_for_registration`

-_First introduced in Synapse v1.52.0_
+_First introduced in Relapse v1.52.0_

 ```python
 async def get_username_for_registration(